Potatzz/23586/navx_calibration.md

 ![NavX install application](images/navx-install.png)

 After the software has installed, you can launch it!
 If you don't know how to launch it, go to [this page](https://potatzz.github.io/ms-robotics-resources.github.io/opening_software_with_windows_key.html) on how to launch files with no shortcut.
-Specifically, you should launch the NavX Config **as an administrator**.
+Specifically, you should launch the NavX UI **as an administrator**.
 When the software launches, plug in the NavX into one of the USB-A ports.
-The software should automatically detect that something is plugged into the USB port, press open and you should see a bunch of numbers apear.
+The software should automatically detect that something is plugged into the USB port.
+You should now see an arrow/weird looking plane of a couple colours apear.
+You might notice that if you move the NavX, so does the arrow.
+If the NavX isn't properly calibrated the arrow should move weirdly.
+Try keeping the NavX as still as possible and turn it forward on one face.
+If the arrow doesn't roll to the side or tilt forward or backward, then its most likely inproperly calibrated.

 [image]

-(untested)
-To calibrate the NavX, go to Advanced>Start Calibration(?).
-Slowly and steadily, rotate the NavX so that both sides of the NavX face the floor.
-Once the software detects the correct movements, it will be finished.
-If you would like, you can run the calibration multiple times for better accuracy.
+To calibrate the NavX, keep it still.
+Preferably you also brace it against a 90 degree angle somewhere, but holding it facing your laptop/screen also works.\
+Then hold down the "Cal" button and press the "RST" button.
+Hold it down until the calibration light turns off.

 [Home Page](https://potatzz.github.io/ms-robotics-resources.github.io/) || [Table of Contents](https://potatzz.github.io/ms-robotics-resources.github.io/table_of_contents.html)